-Dynamic equilibrium: Reached when the rate of the forward reaction of a reversible reaction equals the rate of the backward reaction.
+Dynamic equilibrium: Dynamic equilibrium is reached when the rate of the forward reaction of a reversible reaction equals the rate of the backward reaction.
 The concentrations of the reactants and products remain constant.

-Effect of changing concentration on equilibrium: If the concentration of a reactant is increased, more products will be formed until equilibrium is reached again.
-If the concentration of a product is decreased, more reactants will react until equilibrium is reached again.
+Effect of changing concentration on equilibrium: If the concentration of a reactant increases, more products will be formed to re-establish the equilibrium.